Saha-Kuljit-Shantanu/CSE_308_COMPILER_SESSIONAL/3_PARSER/NOTE.md

 # Warning

-- Does not handle the Syntax errors, only semantic errors
+- Only handles the Syntax errors following the grammar provided and all semantic errors mentioned
 - Does not recover Error